jdm365/CSVSearcher/README.md

-# BlooM25 (In Development)
+# (In Development) - Currently Porting to Zig and making breaking changes.
-BM25F based FTS engine using bloom filters in inverted index to allow fast querying of high-df tokens.
+## Much of what's below is outdated and will be updated soon.
+FTS engine with a focus on fast indexing of csv files.

 ## Install
 ```bash